Skip to content

 People come for Mexican filter coffee, flat whites, a working-but-cosy room, and breakfast that can stretch into lunch.
 The limits are worth knowing: service can slow when the room fills, Wi-Fi praise is mixed, and a few recent reviews flag inconsistent details around billing or bathrooms.
 Still, when the visit is on form, Camino a Comala gives San Rafael a coffee stop with a distinct local rhythm rather than a generic specialty template.

-Why Filter Notes has shortlisted Camino a Comala: it brings together Mexican coffees, manual brew choice, a proper breakfast-to-pastry menu, and a warm San Rafael room that suits reading, work, or a longer catch-up.
+Camino a Comala brings together Mexican coffees, manual brew choice, a proper breakfast-to-pastry menu, and a warm San Rafael room that suits reading, work, or a longer catch-up.
 It is not the sharpest high-speed bar in Mexico City, but it is one of the more characterful places to sit with coffee in this part of town.

 At a glance